News & Events

 Evaluation: Attendance (>80%) and a written exam (multiple-choice questions + essay); 4 ECTS; grade 1-5

-Other information: Maths are kept at minimum level
+Other information: Maths is kept at minimum level